So you’re marrying a Brit and about to embark on the adventure of making a life for yourself in the UK. Congratulations!

 First, one of the reasons it is so green and pleasant is because it rains.
 A lot.
 I know this is a stereotype of the country, but I do recommend investing in a robust umbrella, even if you’ll never need to carry it yourself.
 I favour the American brand GustBusters, but the British design company Balios may be a better match for your new position.
 And it’s not just rain: weather in the UK can politely be described as changeable, and it is worth investing in a wardrobe that takes into account fog, wind, and, on occasion, scorching sun (seriously).
 Oh, and snow.
 You may have already gotten a taste of this earlier in the year, but whenever there is a dusting of snow the entire country shuts down, grabs anything that can be used as a sledge, and heads for the nearest hillside.

 That word “sledge” brings me to another aspect that I suspect you’re already getting acquainted with.
-It’s said that America and England are two countries separated by a common language, and I would agree with that to a great extent.
+It has been said that America and England are two countries separated by a common language, and I would agree with that to a great extent.
 Spelling varies with a proliferation of extra Us, and Z (pronounced zed and not zee) transforms into an S when describing how to personalise an organisation or dealing with similarly prefixed words.
 The letters R and E switch places in words like theatre and centre, and then there’s programme, which I can’t really explain.

 And the accents!
 While that is often part of the appeal of the British to an American audience, they (we) tend to lump everything all together into a general “Downton Abbey” category.
 But Brits can use accents to pinpoint where someone is from at the city level (and don’t get me started on the class aspects—I recommend Kate Fox’s Watching the English as a cheat sheet for social cues).
 The voice and dialect are just as important a way to learn about a new person as smells are to a dog … and potentially just as invisible to an outsider.
 There is a dizzying mix of names and sounds: Brummie, Geordie, Scouse, Mancunian.
 My recommendation?
-Start with larger areas: if you can manage to successfully separate and identify Irish, Welsh, Scots, English, Australian, and New Zealand in your first year, you’r doing well, and can consider graduating to regional accents before taking on the final challenge: deciphering Glaswegian.
+Start with larger areas: if you can manage to successfully separate and identify Irish, Welsh, Scots, English, Australian, and New Zealand in your first year, you’re doing well, and can consider graduating to regional accents before taking on the final challenge: deciphering Glaswegian.

 Over the years, the words themselves have developed different meanings.
 I have been here nearly 15 years now and I am still learning new vocabulary on a regular basis.
 The main thing to remember, whether a royal or not, is to never discuss your pants in public.
 When ordering food, fries are chips, chips are crisps, and cookies are biscuits (and, sadly, buttermilk biscuits are not scones … but do try the scones, preferably with clotted cream and jam).
 It’s a shopping trolley, not a cart.
 A sidewalk is the pavement and the pavement tarmac (or simply “road”).
 It’s not a faucet but a tap.
 And so on.